 This is compatible in both normal as well as poorly lit environment.
 It does not gain benefit from infrared illuminators.
 They can capture images even in darkness.
 Owing to this fact, these cameras are perfect for outdoor surveillance applications where IR cameras cannot function properly.

-- Can record black and white as well as color images.
+- It can record black and white as well as color images.

 - Available in a wide range of sizes.